 Your job may also be bad for your teeth.
 Accidents or violence in the workplace can lead to chipped teeth.
 You may also be clenching your teeth from workplace stress, causing your teeth to crack and chip.

 Make sure you’re following all the safety guidelines and practices at work, and, if necessary, consider looking for a less stressful job.
-Plus you can take a pass on the office cake to help protect your teeth.

 Many hobbies can also lead to more frequent tooth injuries.
 If you play any kind of sport, for example, you’re more likely to have your teeth injured.
-Contact sports are especially likely to result in oral injuries, but noncontact sports like bicycling can also put your teeth at risk.
+Contact sports are especially likely to result in oral injuries, but noncontact sports like bicycling and can also put your teeth at risk.
 Amateur athletes are more likely to suffer tooth injuries in part because they don’t always wear a mouthguard.

 A mouthguard can protect your teeth from sports-related injuries.